davidclough/node/_documents/javascript-guide/javascript-guide.md

 They are nested functions that reference variables that were defined in an enclosing scope.
 These functions "remember" the environment/context in which they were created.

-Function parameters and variables, either declared inside or outside the function, which would normally go out of scope and get destroyed are "held on to" if they are referenced by a nested function.
+Function parameters and referenced variables that are outside the function, which would normally go out of scope and get destroyed are "held on to" if they are referenced by a nested function.

     var createIndicateHowManyTimesCalledFunction = function () {
       var counter = 0;

+      // Nested function.
       var indicateHowManyTimesCalledFunction = function () {
         counter += 1;
         return counter;